timonforster/timonforster.github.io/_pages/publications.md

 <ol reversed>

 <li> <b>Forster, T.</b>, T. Stubbs, and A. Kentikelenis.
 2022.
 “The politics of the International Monetary Fund” in <a href = "https://www.e-elgar.com/shop/gbp/handbook-on-the-politics-of-international-development-9781839101908.html"><i>“Handbook on the politics of international development”</i></a>, eds.
 M. Deciancio, P. Nemiña, and D. Tussie.
-Edward Elgar Publishing. </li>
+Edward Elgar Publishing: 376—391. </li>

 </ol>